With You Every Step of the Way

 I feel that it is extremely important that you can trust your supervisor.
 Many supervisees’, particularly in the early days, after their training, can be a bit fearful of supervision.
-I know myself, and even trained counsellor’s experiences of their past supervisory relationships can sometimes evoke memories of embarrassment, shame and judgement
+I know myself, and from other counsellor’s experiences, that their past supervisory relationships has sometimes evoked memories of embarrassment, shame and judgement.

 I work collaboratively with supervisee’s offering a safe space without fear of judgement.
 I believe supervision is a place for curiosity and reflection, whilst being supportive and challenging to promote supervisee’s awareness and understanding.
 This is to help ensure the effective development of their counselling practice, and to enable a safe, trusting relationship.